East Sussex mental health directory

 - Princess Royal Hospital, Lewes Rd, Haywards Heath RH16 4EX

-Please consider whether your GP, the Sussex Mental Healthline or the NHS 111 service can help before travelling to A&E.
+Please consider whether your GP, other support services or the NHS 111 Mental Health option can help, before travelling to A&E.

 If you have a care plan and crisis card from Sussex Partnership mental health services, these will include details of who you should contact in a crisis.
 If you can’t find your care plan, contact your community team during the day – 9am to 5pm – from Monday to Friday.
 Ask for your care coordinator or the person on duty.